pchemguy/spec-kit/templates/capabilities/capabilities.md

 A **capability candidate** is a provisional capability inferred from one or more capability signals during decomposition.
 Capability candidates are identified, classified, grouped, split, revised, or rejected before the final capability set is returned.

-**Capability Model classification** is a central component of the capability decomposition process.
-This classification provides a structural reasoning model that the LLM MUST use to:
+**Capability Model classification** is a central component of capability decomposition.
+It provides a structural reasoning model that the LLM MUST use to:

 - distinguish primary user intent from supporting behavior and system form;
 - guide identification and scoping of capabilities;